Ipswich/TSPSimulatedAnnealing/README.txt

 ".SimulatedAnnealingTour" appended to the end of it.
 This file is placed in the same directory as the input file.

+Change Temperature and coolingRate in SimulatedAnnealingTSP.java to adjust timing.

 To compile:
   javac SimulatedAnnealingTSP.java City.java Tour.java